Moonlight Shadow: Lyrical content

 The song's closing verse, ‘Caught in the middle of a hundred and five, the night was heavy and the air was alive’ left many people confused regarding its meaning.
 Oldfield explained on his website in 1995, "Well, it was a hundred and five people, just signifying a large amount of people, and presumably it was a hundred and five rather than a hundred and four or whatever because ‘five’ rhymed with the next line!"
-In the extended version of the song, there is a final verse with several extra lines, one of which was ‘The crowd gathered just to leave him’.
+In the extended version of the song, there is a final verse with several extra lines, one of which is ‘The crowd gathered just to leave him’.
 This helps explain where the large amount of people fit into the song.

 Video

 There are two versions of the video: the full-length original, and a shorter one which omits a verse.
 The reason for the shorter version was for the requirements of some TV broadcasters, and the way both versions are edited suggests that Oldfield's touring guitarist "Ant" (Anthony Glynne) performs the second, overdriven half of the guitar solo, which is not the case.
 Also in the video is Oldfield's touring drummer, Pierre Moerlen, miming the part played by Simon Phillips on the recording.
 The music video was directed by Keith McMillan and shot on location at Hatfield House and Brocket Hall in Hertfordshire, England (the band are seen performing in Brocket Hall's ballroom and the girl, played by Francesca Gonshaw, runs in through the door and up the staircase in Brocket's hallway).